Harrisson-/pumpkin/README.md

 the div is editable and detect hashtag, it trigger an event with the hastag text.
 You can simply search the word with your own api and change the list of available tags.

+### pumpkin-summary

+summary component who generate a summary based on data send or page rendering.

 ### pumpkin-crumbs

 A simple breadCrumb with possibility to shrink link list inside a clickable pop-up